JASMINE WILSON, LCSW, SEP-IT

 What It’s Like to Work With Me

-Along the way, I make sure to highlight your progress—in moments where you respond differently, feel more steady, or develop meaningful perspective shifts—not just because it helps integrate new insights, but because I’m often tracking growth that may be harder for you to see from the inside.
+Along the way, I actively track your progress—those moments where you respond differently, feel more steady, or develop genuine perspective shifts.
+I often see growth that's hard for you to recognize from the inside, and reflecting that back matters.

 Who I Work With